loning/the-math/docs/psi-collapse-zfc/chapter-05-successor-functions-recursive-collapse-natural-numbers.md

 **Theorem 5.3**: Every natural number is transitive: if x ∈ n and y ∈ x, then y ∈ n.

 *Collapse Interpretation*: Transitivity means each number contains its complete history.
-When consciousness reaches state n, it has access to all previous states.
+When observer reaches state n, it has access to all previous states.
 This is memory in mathematical form.

 ### 5.5.2 Well-Ordering as Temporal Sequence